 So when you type in a web address, your browser will send a request to the DNS server which will, in turn, translate that address into the IP address needed to reach that web address.
 This is called DNS resolution.

 Now, when you use a VPN, any DNS resolution request is meant to be done using the custom DNS servers that the VPN requests but this does not always happen.
-In some case, the DNS request can still be performed by your computer – a DNS leak that will leave your IP address compromised and no longer anonymous.
+In some cases, the DNS request can still be performed by your computer – a DNS leak that will leave your IP address compromised and no longer anonymous.

 DNSCrypt is one way you can keep your activities private as it will encrypt any traffic going from your system to the chosen DNS server but this will still not be able to keep your Ip address anonymous.